gdsbook/book/docs/_build/notebooks/05_choropleth.md

 </div>
 </div>

 This classifier is best used when data is normally distributed or, at least, when the sample mean is a meaningful measure to anchor the classification around.
 Clearly this is not the case for our income data as the positive skew results in a loss of information when we use the standard deviation.
-The lack of symmetry thus leads to inadmissible boundaries for the first  class as well as a concentration of the vast majority of values in the middle class.
+The lack of symmetry leads to an inadmissible upper bound for the first  class as well as a concentration of the vast majority of values in the middle class.

 #### Maximum Breaks

 The maximum breaks classifier decides where to set the break points between classes by considering the difference between sorted values.
 That is, rather than considering a value of the dataset in itself, it looks at how appart each value is from the next one in the sorted sequence.
-The classifier then places the the $k-1$ break points in between the $k$ values most stretched apart from each other in the entire sequence:
+The classifier then places the the $k-1$ break points in between the pairs of values most stretched apart from each other in the entire sequence, proceeding in descending order relative to the size of the breaks:

 <div markdown="1" class="cell code_cell">
 <div class="input_area" markdown="1">
 ```python
 mb5 = mapclassify.Maximum_Breaks(mx['PCGDP1940'], k=5)
 mb5

 ```
 </div>